Pankaj-Sati/ionic4-emoji-picker/README.md

 Run `npm i ionic4-emoji-picker --save` to install this library.

+## Features

+ 1. Slider like interface (Like WhatsApp & any other chat app)
+ 2. Modal Support.
+Open Emoji Picker in a modal
+ 3. Easy styling

 ## Usage

 After installing this package with `npm i ionic4-emoji-picker --save`, import the Ionic4EmojiPickerModule in your module.